-Our friendship somewhat parted ways when he decided to fully get behind supporting Qanon and the accompanying grifts, which included minor D-celebrities and well known scam artists like Fiona Barnett, Sarah Ruth Ashcraft and Becky Percy.
-By parting ways, I don’t necessarily mean it ended, it just simply faded away and we stopped contacting each other as we both had different priorities and views, most specially with regards to Qanon.
+Our friendship somewhat parted ways when he decided to fully get behind supporting Qanon and the accompanying grifts, which included minor D-celebrities and well-known scam artists like Fiona Barnett, Sarah Ruth Ashcraft, and Becky Percy.
+By parting ways, I don’t necessarily mean it ended, it just simply faded away and we stopped contacting each other as we both had different priorities and views, most especially with regards to Qanon.

 It was my e-friend Privvy that broke the news to me.
 It was a day later.
 Up until that point I haven’t heard a thing, and it took a lot of online digging to believe it was true.
 Alas, it was!

 From the moment I heard the news and for the next few hours, I was dumbstruck enough to believe I had no emotions about it.
 I spent the next few hours searching the nets looking for answers but mostly looking at how people felt about it.
 In the end, I had nothing but contempt and disgust for everyone that simply was trying to politicize Kappy’s death.